-I don't only design and help make telescopes, but I use them too.
-One of the scientific problems we had was that in searching for It was only "close" to what had been planned for two Earth-like planets around other stars, we needed to know what reasons.
-The first is that electronics and mechanics have a the Earth looked like from outside our atmosphere; especially we limited lifetime, especially at high elevations like VATT's, wanted to know how the gases of its atmosphere appeared in the and will need replacing and upgrading regularly.
-One spectrum.
-I used Earthshine on the Moon to study this, and the such upgrade came in the summer of 2008, when new first observations were made from Kitt Peak, but that observatory networking and computing equipment, provided by a was too deep in the Earth's atmosphere to show enough.
-So we grant from Hewlett Packard (HP), was installed.
-This made more observations with VATT, and measured how water equipment certainly proved to HP that it could add to vapor, oxygen, carbon dioxide and methane all showed up in the the efficiency of high altitude observing. near infrared spectrum of the Earth.
+It was only "close" to what had been planned for two reasons.
+The first is that electronics and mechanics have a limited lifetime, especially at high elevations like VATT's, and will need replacing and upgrading regularly.
+One such upgrade came in the summer of 2008, when new networking and computing equipment, provided by a grant from Hewlett Packard (HP), was installed.
+This equipment certainly proved to HP that it could add to the efficiency of high altitude observing.